raphaellepuschitz/SVG-World-Map/README.md

 ### Done

+* 0.1.8
+  * Added Wikipedia (and other) HTML time data import
+  * Added Wikipedia time animation demo
+  * Added Showcase to README
 * 0.1.7
   * Moved JS, CSS and images for demos to subfolders
-  * Fixed play/pause bug in time controls
+  * Fixed play / pause bug in time controls
 * 0.1.6
   * Moved map initialization to library
   * Added small SVG map for mobile devices and to options